raoki71/xv6-project/README.md

 # xv6-project
-xv6-riscv project partitioned into three major parts: chatroom implementation, virtual address space, and Completely Fair Scheduler
+xv6-riscv project is partitioned into three major parts: user program implementation (chatroom), virtual address space management, and Completely Fair Scheduler (CFS) implementation.

-Change the main function for each project.
-That is, chatroom.c for 1A, testsyscall_b for 1B, and testsyscall_c for 1C.
-Also, change the Makefil accordinly for each case.
+Note that Makefile needs to be changed accordinly for each project:

+Line 142:

+    $U/_chatroom\           // for Project 1A
+    $U/_testsyscall_b\      // for Project 1B
+    $U/_testsyscall_c\      // for Project 1C

 @author Rei Aoki